-- Improve the wellbeing and safety of children, young people and their families. - Build the capacity of families to care for and protect their children. - Provide linkages to local universal support services/community groups to enable families to access the resources to build their capacity to solve problems and make positive choices and changes. - Prevent entry or re-entry to the statutory child protection system.
+- Improve the wellbeing and safety of children, young people and their families. - Build the capacity of families to care for and protect their children.

+- Provide linkages to local universal support services/community groups to enable families to access the resources to build their capacity to solve problems and make positive choices and changes. - Prevent entry or re-entry to the statutory child protection system.

 - Families can self-refer to these services. - These services receive referrals from other non-government agencies and government agencies.
-To make a referral to these services the following criteria must be met: - There is a child/ren unborn to 18 years of age - The family would benefit from access to family support interventions and/or referral to specialist support services - The child is not currently in need of ongoing Child Safety intervention - The family consents to the referral. - These services cannot accept referrals from Child Safety Services if there is a current notification and an investigation has not commenced or where it has been determined that a child is in need of ongoing Child Safety intervention. - Referrals from Child Safety can be accepted when the family is exiting from a Child Safety intervention (investigation or Intervention with Parental Agreement) and the referral forms for part of the exit case plan/strategy. - These services must not provide services to families where the child is placed in out-of-home care by Child Safety Services.
-Where children are placed in out-of-home care, Child Safety Services will access Tertiary Family Support Services to work with these families to address the identified child protection concerns.
+To make a referral to these services the following criteria must be met: - There is a child/ren unborn to 18 years of age. - The family would benefit from access to family support interventions and/or referral to specialist support services. - The child is not currently in need of ongoing Child Safety intervention. - The family consents to the referral. - These services cannot accept referrals from Child Safety Services if there is a current notification and an investigation has not commenced or where it has been determined that a child is in need of ongoing Child Safety intervention. - Referrals from Child Safety can be accepted when the family is exiting from a Child Safety intervention (investigation or Intervention with Parental Agreement) and the referral forms part of the exit case plan/strategy. - These services must not provide services to families where the child is placed in out-of-home care by Child Safety Services.
+Where children are placed in out-of-home care, Child Safety Services will access Tertiary Family Support Services to work with these families to address the identified child protection concerns. - Long term guardians may seek support from a family support service where it is assessed that the required support can be provided by the service and where the child is not the subject of current case work being undertaken by the department.

-Brokerage is not funded within the model.
+• Brokerage is not funded within the model.